akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “He will not say it,” she whispered, “but he is impressed.”

-Godfrey looked at Harold.
+Harold snorted but said nothing.
+Godfrey looked up.
 The old man’s eyes were closed, but his mouth had softened.

-“He will say it,” Godfrey replied, “when he is ready.”

-Harold snorted without opening his eyes.
-“The stone is still there.
-You walked past it.”

-“I will not walk past it again.”
+“I walked past the stone without knowing it,” Godfrey replied, “I will not do so again.”

 A long pause.
 Then Harold grunted.
 “See that you don’t.”

 He rose, slowly, and walked toward the hearth.
-“Rest,” he said to Godfrey.
-“An hour.
-Then find me in the yard.”

-Godfrey nodded.
-He did not ask why.

 Beatrice caught her father’s eye as he passed.
 He did not smile, but something in his face had loosened.

 ---

 ### A pot of golden honey

-Godfrey had ridden out from Rockingham Castle at first light, meaning to reach Stanwey by mid‑morning.
+That Thursday, Godfrey had ridden out from Rockingham Castle at first light, meaning to reach Stanwey by mid‑morning.
 But by the time he passed the forest gate his horse was favouring one hoof, which made a clicking sound.
 He turned aside at the crossroads, where the smith looked up from his anvil and eyed the animal with professional resignation.

 “Aye, a shifting shoe.
 Not bad yet, but it’ll throw before too long.
 Leave him with me an hour.”